lucav76/Fibry/README.md

 You can write an Iterable, but it is quite some code, and not always super straightforward.

 Fibry Generators don't have these limitations, and can let you customize how many elements to keep in memory (5 in my example); more elements usually mean better performance, but Fibry has also other ways to tune speed.
-Please note that every generator is back by a thread / fiber, and while it can process millions of elements per second, it might still be slower than other solutions.
+Please note that every generator is back by a thread / virtual thread, and while it can process millions of elements per second, it might still be slower than other solutions.
+It's great to start processing elements while you are still reading them from a relatively slow source, for example a cloud bucket.